E Commodities : Announcements and Notices - On-market Repurchase of Shares | MarketScreener

 This announcement is a voluntary disclosure made by E-Commodities Holdings Limited (the "Company") pursuant to Rule 10.06(4)(a) of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules").

-September 2018 repurchased in aggregate of 1,356,000 shares of the Company pursuant to the annual general mandate to repurchase shares granted by the shareholders of the Company to the Board at the general meeting of the Company held on 27 June 2018 (the "Repurchase Mandate"), at the highest and lowest price of HK$0.500 and HK$0.495 per share, respectively (the "Share Repurchase").
-The total settlement cost for the Share Repurchase is HK$673,792.96 and was funded from the Company's existing available cash reserves and free cash flow.
-The shares repurchased by the Company represent approximately 0.0434% of the existing total number of shares of the Company in issue.
-Up to the date of this announcement, the Company has repurchased a total of 9,336,000 of its own shares pursuant to the Repurchase Mandate.
-The Company will subsequently cancel the repurchased shares pursuant to the Repurchase Mandate.
+September 2018 repurchased in aggregate of 768,000 shares of the Company pursuant to the annual general mandate to repurchase shares granted by the shareholders of the Company to the Board at the general meeting of the Company held on 27 June 2018 (the "Repurchase Mandate"), at the highest and lowest price of HK$0.500 and HK$0.495 per share, respectively (the "Share Repurchase").
+The total settlement cost for the Share Repurchase is HK$381,904.38 and was funded from the Company's existing available cash reserves and free cash flow.
+The shares repurchased by the Company represent approximately 0.0247% of the existing total number of shares of the Company in issue, which will be cancelled subsequently.
+Up to the date of this announcement, the Company has repurchased a total of 13,416,000 of its own shares by conducting fourteen times of on-market repurchase of shares pursuant to the Repurchase Mandate.

 The Share Repurchase was made in accordance with the Listing Rules, and there have been no material changes to the particulars contained in the Explanatory Statement as set out in the circular of the Company dated 30 April 2018.
 The Company may make further repurchases according to market conditions until the expiry of the Repurchase Mandate, but in any case, subject to the availability of the Repurchase Mandate.